jlaitue/medcertain/README.md

 Getting started
 ====================================

-To get started with the MedCertAIn framework, follow the instructions below.
+To get started, follow the instructions below.

 ### Prerequisites